folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 #### Fee/fine notices triggering events

-For all fee/fine notices, the system is scanned every five minutes for triggering events and sent when a triggering event is detected.
+The system is scanned every five minutes for triggering events and fee/fine notices are sent when a triggering event is detected.

 **Overdue fine, returned.** The notice is sent after or when an overdue fine is charged to a patron.
-The fine would be charged when the item is returned.
+The fine would be charged when the item is returned. **Overdue fine, returned** notices always bundle fees/fines.
 Select when the notice is sent from the **Send** drop-down list:

 * To send the notice when the overdue fine is charged, select **Upon/At**.
 * To send the notice after the overdue fine is charged, select **After**.
 Then, determine the **Frequency** of the notice.
 To send the notice once, before the request expires, select **One-Time**.
 To send the notice multiple times before the request expires, select **Recurring** and enter how often the notice sends until the fee/fine is closed.

 **Overdue fine, renewed.** The notice is sent after or when an overdue fine is charged to a patron.
-The fine would be charged when the item is renewed.
+The fine would be charged when the item is renewed. **Overdue fine, renewed** notices always bundle fees/fines.
 Select when the notice is sent from the **Send** drop-down list:

 * To send the notice when the overdue fine is charged, select **Upon/At**.
 * To send the notice after the overdue fine is charged, select **After**.
 Then, determine the  **Frequency** of the notice.
 To send the notice once, before the request expires, select  **One-Time**.
 To send the notice multiple times before the request expires, select  **Recurring** and enter how often the notice sends until the fee/fine is closed.

+**Lost item fee(s) charged.** The notice is sent after or when a lost item fine is charged to a patron.

+Select when the notice is sent from the **Send** drop-down list:

+* To send the notice when the lost item fine is charged, select **Upon/At**.
+* To send the notice after the lost item fine is charged, select **After**.
+Then, determine the **Frequency** of the notice.
+To send the notice once, before the request expires, select **One-Time**.
+To send the notice multiple times before the request expires, select **Recurring** and enter how often the notice sends until the fee/fine is closed.

+Select whether multiple lost item fee notices are bundled together from the radio buttons:

+* To bunch all a patron’s open lost item fees together in one email (processed at 11:59pm) choose **Send overnight with multiple lost item fee charges by patron.**
+* To send notices throughout the day (typically processed every five minutes, with a separate notice for each fee/fine charged) choose **Send throughout the day with one lost item fee charge per notice.**

+**Lost item returned - fee(s) adjusted.** The notice is sent when the event is triggered, i.e. when the lost item is checked in.

 ### Duplicating a patron notice policy